 lose heart."
 Our weariness of body and mind can grow from a lack of dependance and reliance upon God for strength, when we take on labours God has not called us to.
 Admitting our weariness--even of God and what we know is right to do--is an important step in repenting and turning to God in faith for restoration.
 The wisest believer can stumble in sin; the most faithful Christian can grow weary in doing good even though God daily supplies strength.
 Our limitations and folly prompt us to turn to God like never before, trusting in His word and wisdom to guide us always.
 God always has encouragement for those who know, hear and believe Him.

-To who are weary, there is encouragement and rest in our great God as it is written in Isaiah 40:28-31: "Have
+To all who are weary, there is encouragement and rest in our great God as it is written in Isaiah 40:28-31: "Have

 you not known?
 Have you not heard?
 The everlasting God, the LORD, the